Going to court

 - go to meetings about the child

 - check records and read the council’s case file

-- recommend to the court that other independent professionals help the court with advice, eg a doctor or psychologist
+- recommend to the court that other independent professionals help the court with advice - for example, a doctor or psychologist

-Cafcass workers are independent – they don’t work for the council or the court.
+Cafcass workers are independent – they do not work for the council or the court.